lucaslioli/ocranno/README.md

 ## Requirements and tools

-OCRAnno was developed using the open-source PHP web framework, Laravel 7.0.
+OCRAnno was developed using the MVC open-source PHP web framework, Laravel 7.0.
 The requirements are the same as the framework, found in the [documentation (version 7.x)](https://laravel.com/docs/7.x).
 Laravel has support to different databases, the chosen one was [MySQL](https://www.mysql.com/).

 To run the project you will need to have installed [Composer](https://getcomposer.org/).

+### Database

+The database ER diagram, generated considering default Laravel tables, can be found in [documentation/db-model.png](ocranno/documentation/db-model.png).
+The creation of all tables is made with Laravel migrations during the project initialization, except the own database that has to be created manually.

 ## How to run the project